goooooooooooogle/just-the-docs-template/Channels.md

 - According to some residents, in November, when most people subscribed the account, the account is advertised at the covid test station.
 #### Above all, offline channels are more dominant.

-## Conclusions
+## Conclusions & Advice
 Followers are mainly from offline channels, owing to efficient offline publicity.
+However, offline channels are not implemented later, and the rise of number of followers became gentle.

+Among online channels, group chatting is dominant.

+- To attract more followers:
+  - Online: raise the awareness of the account by sharing not only the articles but also the accounts itself in group chats
+  - Offline: implement the methods of publicity at covid test station